 Team of Experts

+Building on an evidence-based model.
 Peer-reviewed literature finds that teams without substantial support from a coordinating body “are less able to produce results than staffed [teams].”1 NCEMCH utilizes the public health team broker (concierge) model to provide staff time to support this team, leveraging their effort in support of this project.
-Key staff from the Association of Maternal and Child Health Programs (AMCHP) graciously serve as our Title V Partners on this activity.

 Team of Experts Members